ks982579/ksulldev-astro/src/pages/notes/data-science/intro-to-data-science.md

 If you declare a `y` in the `func()` function, that will have an affect because we pass `y` in as an argument.

 To download, for the [CRAN.R-Project.org](https://cran.r-project.org/) and download it.
 It comes with its own basic GUI.
 You can also look for **RStudio IDE** or use a Jupyter Notebook, which requires an R kernel.
 This may require Anaconda.

+---

+## Check Your Understanding

+> Which of the following is the blind machine learning task of inferring a binary function for unlabeled training data?

+This is _unsupervised learning_.

+Incorrect choices include regression, supervised learning and data processing.
+The last isn't machine learning.
+The first two are supervised.

+> The true positive rate achieved by a developed machine learning model is defined as...

+This is when a "yes" record is correctly labelled "yes". _Accuracy_ is the total of correctly labelled "yes" and "no" records. _Precision_ is the correctly labelled "yes".

+However, the answer is not "Precision".

+Possible Choices:
++ Type II error
++ Sensitivity -> ratio of actual positive cases correctly identified.
++ Specificity
++ Precision

+> In which process are the data cleared from noise and the missing values are estimated/ignored?

+This is part of data curation process.
+It is _Data Preservation_.

+Incorrect choices are: data description, data publication, data security, all topics to be familiar with.

+> The data source which crosses all demographical borders and provides quantitative and qualitative perspectives on the characteristics of user interaction is the…

+"Media includes videos, audios, and podcasts that provide quantitative and qualitative information on the characteristics of user interaction.
+Since media crosses all demographical borders, it is the quickest method for businesses to identify and extract patterns in data to enhance decision-making."

+Reader should be familiar with other sources as well!

+> The probability p(A|B) measures…

+The probability that event $A$ occurs given that event $B$ has occurred.